Semantic Segmentation of Dogs and Cats with the Masterful Python API¶

-In this guide we will walk you through the steps on how to use the Masterful AutoML platform to train a model on the task of semantic segmentation.
+In this guide you will walk through the steps on using the Masterful Python API to train a model on the task of semantic segmentation.

 This guide is inspired by the Tensorflow Image Segmentation guide.
-We use the same dataset (Oxford IIIT Pets) and model (a modified U-Net) as that guide, so that you can see the side-by-side comparison between training with and without Masterful.
+You will use the same dataset (Oxford IIIT Pets) and model (a modified U-Net) as that guide, so that you can see the side-by-side comparison between training with and without Masterful.

 Please follow the Masterful installation instructions here in order to run this Quickstart.

 In this Guide, you will use Tensorflow as the training infrastructure, and Tensorflow Datasets to provide the training data.
 You will use Keras on top of Tensorflow to help build the model, and since you are using the same model as the Image Segmentation guide, you have a few imports to pull in the model definition from there.

 import tensorflow as tf import tensorflow_datasets as tfds # Use Keras to build the individual model layers from tensorflow.keras.layers import Conv2D, BatchNormalization, Activation, MaxPool2D, Conv2DTranspose, Concatenate, Input from tensorflow.keras.models import Model

 Loaded Masterful version 0.4.0.
 This software is distributed free of charge for personal projects and evaluation purposes.
 See http://www.masterfulai.com/personal-and-evaluation-agreement for details.
 Sign up in the next 45 days at https://www.masterfulai.com/get-it-now to continue using Masterful.